aspose-words-cloud/aspose-words-cloud-php/README.md

 # Aspose.Words Cloud SDK for PHP
 This repository contains Aspose.Words Cloud SDK for PHP source code.
-This SDK allows you to work with Aspose.Words Cloud REST APIs in your PHP applications quickly and easily.
+This SDK allows you to work with Aspose.Words Cloud REST APIs in your PHP applications quickly and easily, with zero initial cost.

+## Key Features
+* Conversion between various document-related formats (20+ formats supported), including PDF<->Word conversion
+* Mail merge and reports generation
+* Splitting Word documents
+* Accessing Word document metadata and statistics
+* Find and replace
+* Watermarks and protection
+* Full read & write access to Document Object Model, including sections, paragraphs, text, images, tables, headers/footers and many others

+See [API Reference](https://apireference.aspose.cloud/words/) for full API specification.

 ## How to use the SDK?
 The complete source code is available in this repository folder.
 You can either directly use it in your project via source code or get [Packagist distribution](https://packagist.org/packages/aspose/words-sdk-php) (recommended).
 For more details, please visit our [documentation website](https://docs.aspose.cloud/display/wordscloud/Available+SDKs).